Private WA colleges pledge diversity in wake of Supreme Court affirmative action ruling

 “Today’s decision leaves unanswered important and unsettled questions about how the court’s prohibition … interacts with our constitutional right to the free exercise and expression of our Jesuit Catholic values,” said Seattle University President Eduardo Peñalver.

-The college generally aims to make its student body reflective of the high-school age population.
-Students of color make up a little under half of the enrollment, with Black and Latino students comprising 8% and 13% of the population respectively.
+Students of color make up a little under half of the enrollment at Seattle University, with Black and Latino students comprising 8% and 13% of the population respectively.

 Experts say the ruling will have a chilling effect on applications from students of color, compounding the state’s already low college-going numbers.
 Universities nationwide are also dealing with dwindling enrollment worsened by the pandemic.